-Liberty Bank is currently featuring a 21-month CD Special (1.75% APY).
-The minimum opening deposit is $500 of new money, with a balance cap of $250k “per household.”
+Liberty Bank has added an 18-month Promo CD (1.70% APY) to the product line.
+The minimum opening deposit is $500 of new money, with a balance cap of $250k “per customer.”
+New money is defined simply as “funds not currently on deposit at Liberty Bank.”

-Rate is not available for current customers of Liberty Bank,
+Rate is not available for funds currently on deposit

 According to CSR, the Early Withdrawal Penalty is a combination of a “flat fee of $25 and 3% of the amount being withdrawn.”